ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

 # Live Video AI Processing using Livepeer

-This pipeline is an example of a real-time video processing application that enables live AI processing on the video frames of the stream.
+This pipeline is an example of a real-time video processing application that enables live AI processing on the video frames of the stream using BYOC streaming.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites